• Skip to primary navigation

 Instructions

 • Turn pork loin fat-side down.
-Slit lengthwise, almost but not quite the whole way through, to form a long pocket, leaving a ½ inch border of unslit meat at each end.
+Slit lengthwise, almost but not quite the whole way through, to form a long pocket, leaving a ½-inch border of unslit meat at each end.
 Brush cavity with some of the reserved garlic cooking oil, and sprinkle generously with salt and pepper and 1 tablespoon of the rosemary.
 Line cavity with sautéed garlic and apricots; sprinkle with cranberries.
-Tie loin together with cooking twine at 1 ½ inch intervals.
+Tie loin together with cooking twine at 1 ½-inch intervals.

 • Let roast rest 15 to 20 minutes; transfer to a carving board.
 Stir juices around pan to loosen brown bits.
 Mix chicken broth with cornstarch in a small bowl.
-Pour drippings through a strainer into a small pan, and stir in alcohol, chicken broth with cornstarch and remaining 2 Tbs. of jelly; whisk into sauce.
+Pour drippings through a strainer into a small pan, and stir in alcohol, chicken broth with cornstarch and remaining 2 tablespoons of jelly; whisk into sauce.
 Simmer until slightly thickened.

 Nutrition